 Donors may work with the Trust to create and contribute to one or more types of funds.
 Donors can shape charitable gift funds to meet their specific interests and objectives by using one or all of the basic fund types as building blocks.

-An advised fund may be established with a gift of $10,000 or more.
-It provides donors the opportunity to remain actively engaged in the grant making process.
+An advised fund provides donors the opportunity to remain actively engaged in the grant making process.
 Advised funds are efficient alternatives to private foundations, may involve successor generations and may be endowed for perpetual giving.

 At the time a designated fund is established, the donor designates specific charitable organizations as the perpetual recipients of the income from the fund.
 The Trust ensures the designated recipients receive support as long as they remain in existence and continue to fulfill their intended charitable purpose.

-A growing number of donors with significant charitable assets and a desire to have a more formal giving structure are establishing supporting organizations.
+Donors with significant charitable assets, including complex assets like business interests, may establish a supporting organization to manage their philanthropy.
 As with advised funds, a supporting organization is an attractive alternative to a private foundation, providing significant tax benefits and grant making support through the Trust.

 The Trust’s competitive funds are available to nonprofit organizations in metropolitan Chicago that serve the residents of the region.
 Competitive funds include the following: